GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 # Rodent Whole Brain fMRI Data Preprocessing Toolbox
 This is a generally applicable fMRI preprocessing toolbox for the whole brain of mice and rats developed by Nan Xu and Leo Zhang.
 It follows the rodent brain preprocessing pipeline as described in ([Kai-Hsiang Chuang, et al., Neuroimage, 2019](https://www.sciencedirect.com/science/article/pii/S105381191832192X)).
 In this toolbox, the initial preprocessing script in ([Kai-Hsiang Chuang, et al., Neuroimage, 2019](https://www.sciencedirect.com/science/article/pii/S105381191832192X)) was re-engineered to adapt to multiple fMRI group datasets of rodent brains.
 This toolbox has been tested on 4 different fMRI whole brain group datasets of rodents with different imaging and experimental settings (3 rats groups and 1 mice group).
-Reasonable FC maps and QPPs were obtained as a result.
+Reasonable FC maps and QPPs can be obtained.

 <!---If you use this toolbox, please cite as Nan Xu, Leo Zhang, Zengmin Li, Shella D. Keilholz (Date).
 Title [Type]. doi:10.5281/zenodo.XXXX--->